-What is wayfinding you might ask when first hearing the term?!
+What is wayfinding, you might ask, when first hearing the term?!

-One of the earliest uses of the term ‘wayfinding’ as one word is from the architect Kevin Lynch in his book ‘Image of the City published in 1960.
+One of the earliest uses of the term ‘wayfinding’ as one word is from the architect Kevin Lynch in his book ‘Image of the City’ published in 1960.
 Lynch (1960: 3) describes wayfinding as:

 Other definitions have evolved since the 1980s, including Golledge (1999: 6) who describes this activity as:

 The problem though, with many older definitions, is a lack of focus on the true nature of wayfinding such as posited by Tim Ingold.
 Places to which we are wayfinding are NOT always static, such as the example Ingold (2011) gives of the Inuits who go hunting for food, i.e. the location they are trying to find moves according to the movement of the animals they are hunting.
-Seeing wayfinding thus as being about finding one’s way between two static points, as in older definitions, in flawed.
+Seeing wayfinding thus as being about finding one’s way between two static points, as in older definitions, is flawed.
 Likewise, Fewings (2001) uses the concept of ‘recreational wayfinding’ i.e. whereby the destination is the place you started from.

 This definition from Paul Symonds connects the historical and modern way of seeing wayfinding by incorporating both the cognitive and corporeal embodied experience and provides room for the complex nature of wayfinding.

 Many people who get involved with wayfinding first think that wayfinding is about signage.
 Street signs, signage in airports which tell you which direction to take in an airport as you try to find the gate, or the directional signage you find in a tourist attraction telling you which way to go, are a few examples.
 Wayfinding is far more than signage, i.e it is a more all encompassing field, which includes the design of spaces.
-Lighting, the use of people to direct other people etc also come under the banner of wayfinding and all provide ways of directing people.
+Lighting, the use of people to direct other people etc. also come under the banner of wayfinding and all provide ways of directing people.